THE NECESSARY MATERIALS

 Our piece of leather is therefore 25.6 cm wide and 33 cm long.

-1. TINTING THE LEATHER WITH OLIVE OIL
+1. STAIN LEATHER WITH OLIVE OIL

-2. WORK THE PIECES OF WOOD
+2. WORKING THE PIECES OF WOOD

 3. PRINT AND ASSEMBLE THE PATTERN